knpuniversity/symfony2-series/knpu/twig.rst

     {% endblock %}

 Refresh and check out the source.
-The HTML from ``base.html.twig`` is being used the content from our template is rendered in the middle of it.
+The HTML from ``base.html.twig`` is being used and the content from our template is rendered in the middle of it.

 Twig Blocks
 -----------